-The IMF was founded in 2011 at a time when it was becoming clear that major developments in the treatment of melanoma were underway.
+The Irish Melanoma Forum was founded in 2011 at a time when it was becoming clear that major developments in the treatment of melanoma were underway.
 Both members and the general public can find topics relating to Melanoma research, treatments and new innovations in the clinical and scientific community.

 In Ireland every year there are approximately 630 new cases of melanoma and 110 people die of the disease.
 Melanoma accounts for only a small percentage of total cancer deaths (1-2%) but, as it tends to affect younger people, it accounts for a significantly greater proportion of potential life-years-lost.